yangacer/JSON-CC/README.md

 ##Boost parsing speed with premodel

-If you have knowledge of what fields and their type will be constructed before parsing.
+If you have knowledge of what fields and what types will be constructed before parsing.
 You can premodel it. e.g.

 ```C++